lanl/walkabout/convertors/amanzi_walkabout/plot_to_tet5/README.txt

 STEP 3b (stor file)
+If this median mesh needs a median stor file instead of voronoi stor file to avoid large number of neg coefficients that result from a non-delaunay connected mesh.

-If this median mesh needs a stor file: module load voronoi/beta voronoi -avs tet5_at_zero.inp  -cv median -o tet5_median.stor -d
+   voronoi -avs tet5_at_zero.inp  -cv median -o tet5_median.stor -d